Correlation between age and a pinched nerve

 The disc’s diminished ability to provide cushioning, combined with less joint stability, can lead to bone-on-bone friction and the development of bone spurs (osteophytes), which can begin to pinch adjacent nerves.
 Degenerating discs also are susceptible to herniation or bulging — another threat to neural function.

 How to combat the symptoms of a pinched nerve

-About 90 percent of the time, people who develop pain or other symptoms because of a pinched nerve can find relief using conservative treatment methods, such as pain medication, physical therapy, exercise or behavior modification.
-However, if chronic pain persists after several weeks of conservative treatment, contact Laser Spine Institute.
-Tens of thousands of patients have found relief through our minimally invasive, outpatient procedures utilizing advanced, endoscopic techniques.
+Typically, people who develop symptoms of a pinched nerve can find relief using conservative treatment methods, such as pain medication, physical therapy, low-impact exercise, chiropractic care and massage therapy.
+However, if chronic pain persists after several weeks or months of conservative treatment, contact Laser Spine Institute.
+We have helped thousands of patients each year find relief from chronic neck or back pain with our minimally invasive procedures.

 To treat a pinched nerve, the board-certified+ surgeons at Laser Spine Institute will remove a portion of the offending agent that is causing nerve compression using a less than 1-inch incision and muscle-sparing techniques.
 Our minimally invasive techniques allow patients to quickly get back to the activities they have been missing out on.
 To learn if you are a potential candidate for our outpatient surgery, ask our dedicated team for a free MRI review* today.